trygvels/FYS-STK4155/README.md

 Part1.py - Running the logistic regression method and comparing to sklearn.
 Part2.py - Running the feed-forward neural network on credit card data.
 Part3.py - Running the feed-forward neural network on the franke function data.

+## Project 3:
+In this project we implement a convolutional neural network manually without the help of keras, pytorch or tensorflow etc.
+The aim of the project is to analyse how the addition of a convolutional layer can help classification compared to a pure dense neural network.

+The network is applied to MNIST, CIFAR and SVHN.